 What It Is: This is rarely a flaw in the DRM technology itself (e.g., Widevine, FairPlay), but rather a flaw in how it's implemented.
 The client-side app or backend API fails to properly secure the key exchange process.

 Real-World Example: We observed an app that requested a DRM license key from an API endpoint without proper authentication for that specific piece of content.
-An attacker who had a valid free-tier account could use their session token to request license keys for premium-tier content, download it, and decrypt it for redistribution.
+An attacker with a valid free-tier account could use their session token to request license keys for premium-tier content.

 Business Impact: Widespread content piracy.
 This defeats the entire purpose of DRM, enabling pirates to steal and distribute high-value content.